 A National Movement that Started in Pittsburgh

-For nearly 50 years NeighborWorks Western Pennsylvania (NWWPA) has been enhancing the lives and expanding housing options for our neighbors.
-Legendary community organizer, Dorothy Richardson, founded Neighborhood Housing Services (NHS)—which would eventually become NeighborWorks Western Pennsylvania—in 1968 to address the lack of safe and affordable housing in Pittsburgh’s Northside community.
+For more than 50 years, NeighborWorks Western Pennsylvania (NWWPA) has been enhancing the lives of and expanding housing options for our neighbors.
+In 1968, legendary community organizer Dorothy Richardson founded Neighborhood Housing Services (NHS)—which would eventually become NWWPA in 2007—to address the lack of safe and affordable housing in Pittsburgh’s Northside community.
 Richardson and her neighbors brought together financial institutions and government officials in a successful effort to revitalize their neighborhood.
 Their local work had national implications, establishing the new field of community-based development.

-The success of NHS in Pittsburgh soon inspired the creation of NHS organizations throughout the country and the formation of the Neighborhood Reinvestment Corporation, which was created by Congress in 1977 to provide financial and technical support to the numerous NHS-inspired groups around the country.
-The Neighborhood Reinvestment Corporation became NeighborWorks America in 2004 and currently serves a network of 250 community development organizations in the United States and Puerto Rico.
-The original NHS in Pittsburgh became NeighborWorks Western Pennsylvania in 2007.
+The success of NHS in Pittsburgh soon inspired the creation of similar organizations throughout the country and the formation of the Neighborhood Reinvestment Corporation, created by Congress in 1977 to provide financial and technical support to the numerous NHS-inspired groups around the country.
+The Neighborhood Reinvestment Corporation became NeighborWorks America in 2004 and currently serves a network of nearly 250 community development organizations in the United States and Puerto Rico.

-Since our founding more than 50 years ago, NeighborWorks Western Pennsylvania has continued Dorothy’s work to improve the lives of residents and build strong, stable communities throughout western Pennsylvania.
-Over the years, our events and workshops have expanded to meet community need, and today we offer financial wellness and homeownership services to help all of our neighbors to reach their financial goals.
+Since our founding, NWWPA has continued Dorothy’s work to improve the lives of residents and build strong, stable communities throughout Western Pennsylvania.
+Over the years, our events and workshops have expanded to meet community needs, and today we offer financial wellness and homeownership services to help all of our neighbors to reach their financial goals.
 By working one-on-one with a housing and financial counselor, individuals and families have access to the tools, knowledge, and resources necessary to set saving and spending goals, pay down debt, build and establish credit, and purchase their first home.